jnGreg/tsu/README.md

 ##  Project Description
 A simple REST API app to summarize texts given in the form of a URL or pasted.
+Only wikipedia articles addressed by URL are being handled rather well at the current state of development.
+Feel free to experiment with other sources.
+We take no responsibility.
+Max text length is 1024 chars as of now.
+It works slow enough anyway, trust us.

 ## Technologies
 - [Python] - Web programming language, version 3.9